-For more than half a century, CU Boulder has been a leader in climate and energy research, interdisciplinary environmental studies, and human rights programs, and has engaged in sustainability practices on campus and beyond.
+For more than half a century, CU Boulder has been a research leader in climate and energy, interdisciplinary environmental studies, and human rights-related disciplines, and has engaged in sustainability practices on campus and beyond.
 We’re co-hosting the event as part of our comprehensive public research mission and global leadership in research related to the environment, behavioral sciences and issues related to human rights.

 At CU Boulder, we are devoted to enabling leaders in change and innovators in science who positively impact humanity by using their research to inform the public and advocate for change.